Ireland and World War I: Recruitment

 Of the wartime recruits, 137,000 went to the British Army, 6,000 to the Royal Navy, and 4,000 to the Royal Air Force.

 According to historian David Fitzpatrick, "The proportion of eligible men who volunteered was well below that in Britain [...] even so, the participation of 200,000 Irishmen was proportionately the greatest deployment of armed manpower in the history of Irish militarism".
 The recruitment rate in Ulster matched that of Britain itself, Leinster and Munster were about two-thirds of the British rate of recruitment, and Connacht lagged behind them.
 Overall, Protestants volunteered in higher proportions than Catholics, although in Ulster Catholics volunteered just as often as Protestants.

-At the beginning of the war, the recruitment campaigns seen in Ireland were similar to those used in Great Britain.
-However, after the Irish Recruitment Council (IRC) was created in 1918, campaigns for recruitment in Ireland became more targeted at Irishmen.
+At the beginning of the war, the recruitment campaigns in Ireland were similar to those used in Great Britain.
+However, after the creation of the Central Council for the Organisation of Recruiting in Ireland (CCORI) in April 1915, campaigns for recruitment in Ireland became more targeted toward Irishmen.
+Soon after the formation of the CCORI, the Department for Recruiting in Ireland became the prominent recruiting force in October 1915.
+Recruitment posters became "the locus for the recruiting campaign," writes Nuala Johnson.
+Johnson in her book Ireland, the Great War and the Geography of Remembrance identifies 5 key themes in Irish WWI recruitment posters: safe work, rural, masculinity, Christianity, and positive stereotyping.
+Campaigns proved effective, and few nationalists deserted the war efforts in hopes they would prove to Britain Ireland's ability to self-govern.
+Fitzpatrick finds that following the Easter rising of 1916, rebels were at first the subjects of dissent, however, the retaliation of the British government against nationalists quickly redirected anger towards Britain.
+He writes, "in the aftermath of the rebellion, the pro-war consensus in Ireland was shattered."
+The Irish Recruitment Council (IRC) formed in 1918 was the first recruitment organization to form following the Easter Rising "at a time when most Irish people were either war-weary or openly hostile to British rule," writes Brendan Maartens in Oxford's The English Historical Review.
+While the organization was created to increase enlistment in the war, the IRC was also designed to unite the divisions within Ireland.
+Utilizing 'Common Christianity,' the IRC attempted to provide both the Protestants and Catholics with a reason to join the army and maintain peace.

 The voluntary recruitment figures were: 44,000 Irishmen enlisted in 1914 and 45,000 followed in 1915, but this dropped to 19,000 in 1916 and 14,000 in 1917.
 The 1918 figure has been given as between 11,000 and 15,655; between August and November 1918 alone 9,845 were recruited.